-Grace Academy offers a sibling discount of 5% for the first sibling, 10% for the second sibling, and 15% for the third sibling.
+The discount is applied to the tuition of the younger sibling(s).
 A discount of 2% is given to families who choose to pay their tuition in full at the time of enrollment.

 Tuition Agreements

 During the enrollment process, you will be asked to set up an online account with FACTS, our tuition management company.
 After an account is created, you will choose a payment plan and enter either your bank account or credit card information so that automatic payments may be received by FACTS for tuition.